AtomGraph/JSON2XML/README.md

     mvn clean install

-That should produce an executable JAR file `target/json2xml-1.0.0-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.
+That should produce an executable JAR file `target/json2xml-1.0.2-SNAPSHOT-jar-with-dependencies.jar` in which dependency libraries will be included.

 ## Usage

 The JSON data is read from `stdin`, UTF-8 encoding is expected.
 The resulting XML data is written to `stdout`.

-JSON2XML is available as a `.jar` as well as a Docker image [atomgraph/json2xml](https://hub.docker.com/r/atomgraph/json2xml).
+JSON2XML is available as a `.jar` as well as a Docker image [atomgraph/json2xml](https://hub.docker.com/r/atomgraph/json2xml) (recommended).

 ## Example